algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 **Configuration:**

-Actions such as compilation and execution of unit tests are performed on a computer or server.
+Actions such as assembling and execution of unit tests are performed on a computer or server.
 These actions are enabled and synchronized with GitHub thanks to a runner provided by GitHub.
 To install the runner, there is GitHub [documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners) explaining the various steps involved.
 Once the runner has been installed and activated on a computer, it can be selected to execute the various workflow actions.

 As our team does not have a server to host the runner, the decision was made to install the runners on the computers of the project's quality assurance staff:
 - Thomas Planchard